Ex-lawyer is Blunt about the law

 mtl: Jim, thank you very much for speaking to us and good luck with the business.

-If you would like to speak to Blunt Communications about your PR needs, please contact jim@bluntcommunications.com or see www.bluntcommunications.com.
+If you would like to speak to Blunt Communications about your PR needs, see www.bluntcommunications.com.

 If you know any other ex-lawyers who have gone and done something interesting or unusual with their lives then please get in touch.